jknowles/dataviz4ed/index.md

 ![plot of chunk meanplot2](figure/meanplot2.svg)

+---

---- Another Example
+## Another Example

-With the same physical space, what additional information are we providing?
+With the same space, what additional information are we providing?

 ![plot of chunk meanplot3](figure/meanplot3.svg)